 CAHSEE Test Preparation

 As a high school student studying in California, have you set an aim for yourself?
 Do you want to pursue higher studies for building a successful career?
-Before you achieve your ultimate aim in life, there is another aim that you will have to set for yourself and that would be to pass CAHSEE (California High School Exit Exam) or else you will not be able to earn your high school diploma and all your dreams for higher studies and a rewarding career will come crashing down.
+Before you achieve your ultimate aim in life, there is another aim that you will have to set for yourself and that would be to pass the California High School Exit Exam (also known as CAHSEE) or else you will not be able to earn your high school diploma and all your dreams for higher studies and a rewarding career will come crashing down.
 If you are studying in a public school in California, then it is inevitable that you will have to take CAHSEE.
 This is because all grade ten students studying in public schools in California have to take CAHSEE compulsorily.

 CAHSEE has been formulated and designed to assess the basic academic skills in English and Math that high school students graduating from public schools in California should ideally possess.
 Passing CAHSEE has been made mandatory by the State of California as one of the requirements for being eligible to earn a high school diploma.

 Although, CAHSEE is a test of academic skills in English and Math of the high school level, do not attempt to take CAHSEE without adequate preparation.
 If you fail in any of the CAHSEE parts, then not only will you risk earning your high school diploma, but you will also waste unnecessary time while attending grade eleven and twelve in studying for the CAHSEE retests.
 Do not forget that CAHSEE is not the only test that you will have to take for higher studies.
 There are other tests that have to be taken after earning your high school diploma which will decide the course of your future and the college you get admitted to for higher studies.
 You will be busy preparing for these tests when you are in grade twelve.